YenChengLai/FastAPI-Casbin/Readme.md

    - Only Administrator and User can see this page

-   - This behavior need approval
+   - This behavior needs approval

 10. Trial License Extension